 DAY-BY-DAY DETAILED ITINERARY:

-We’ll come across the Ri Sheng Chang bank, which was the scene of China’s modern banking and commercial business.
+After lunch, we*ll come across the Ri Sheng Chang Bank, which was the scene of China*s modern banking and commercial business.
 As early as in 1824, Ri Sheng Chang bank had begun its business.
 Within a few years of its founding, its branch banks were rapidly distributed to Jiangsu, Shandong, Henan and Liaoning Provinces.
 Branch banks were also set up in such big cities as Beijing.
-Today, people can still trace its great prosperity of the bank groups nicknamed as the "Asian Wall Street" from the remaining bank and shop buildings along the West Main Street in ancient Pingyao City.
+Today, people can still trace its great prosperity of the bank groups nicknamed as the "Asian Wall Street" from the remaining bank and shop buildings along the West Main Street in ancient Pingyao City

-Day 3 Pingyao - Qiao Family Compound - Datong (B)
+Day 2: Pingyao - Qiao Family Compound -Hanging Temple- Datong (B, L)

 After breakfast in the hotel we'll make the 6 hour drive to Datong.
 On our way to Datong we'll first stop at the Qing Family Compound.
 This extensive compound was originally constructed in 1756 by Qiao Guifa, who made his fortune selling tea and bean curd in Inner Mongolia.
 He returned to his hometown in Qi County and built his dream house, which was then expanded by later generations of Qiao's.
 This magnificent complex is laid out in the shape of the Chinese xi character, meaning "double happiness."
 After entering through the main gate, one finds oneself on a long path leading to the main hall, which is the family's ancestral hall.
 This path divides the compound into southern and northern sections.
 Both halves have three courtyards each, and these six courtyards in turn include 20 smaller courtyards, 313 rooms, and a number of gardens spread out over a two-acre piece of land.
 The compound impressed visitors not just for its size but also for the exquisite craftsmanship displayed in the brick carvings, woodwork, murals, and inscribed tablets.
 The wide variety of different roof styles is particularly interesting to see, and there are over 140 chimneys in the compound, each having its own design.
 Zhang Yimou's popular film, Raise the Red Lantern, was filmed here.